 Another day, another spiralizing experiment!
 This time, butternut squash.
 One of my favourite things about spiralizing squash is that you can call the result “squoodles” – fun to say and to eat!
 Here, in Spain, you can only really buy squash in pre-cut halves, and to be honest this shape is quite tricky to spiralize.
 Hopefully, you can get it in a normal squash shape, which would make it easier.
 You can see information about how to spiralize squash at the ever-brilliant Inspiralized website.
-If you are thinking of buying a spiralizer, this is the model I use.

 Ingredients (serves 2)